 Now the Lord gave them the first specific sign in answer to their questions.
 He said when the people of Judea see the abomination that causes desolation standing in the Holy place they should immediately flee for their lives (Matt.
 24:15-16).
 The term abomination that causes desolation was well known to them even though it had only happened once previously.
 In one of history’s clearest models of the anti-Christ, the Syrian ruler Antiochus Epiphanes placed an image of the Greek god Zeus with his own face on it in the Temple and demanded that the people worship it on pain of death.
 This rendered the Temple unfit for use and started the three and one half year Maccabean revolt.
 The annual celebration of their victory over the Syrians is called the Feast of Hanukkah.
 Every Jew knows the meaning of the abomination of desolation from this celebration.
 It was a sign they could all could recognize.

-Jesus told the people of Judea to pray their flight wouldn’t be in winter or on a Sabbath when that happens again, because that sign would signal the beginning of the Great Tribulation (Matt.
+Jesus told the people of Judea to pray their flight wouldn’t be in winter or on a Sabbath when that happens again because that sign would signal the beginning of the Great Tribulation (Matt.
 24:21).
-It’s more difficult to flee one’s home in the winter and it’s against the Law for Jews to travel on the Sabbath.
+It’s harder to flee one’s home in the winter, and it’s against the Law for Jews to travel on the Sabbath.

 The 3 ½ years of judgment that begins with the abomination that causes desolation will be the worst the world has ever seen or ever will see again (Matt.
 24:21) No period of time is more carefully measured in all the Bible.
 It’s variously described as being 3 ½ years, or 42 months or 1260 days long.
 And then the Lord will return and put an end to it.
 He said if it was allowed it to run its course not a single human being would survive, but for the sake of His elect He will put an end to it at its appointed time (Matt.
 24:22).

-Jesus said in effect that the generation of people being born when the first of the end times signs appear will still be alive at the 2nd Coming (Matt.
+Jesus said, in effect, the generation of people being born when the first of the end times signs appear will still be alive at the Second Coming (Matt.
 24:34).
-Since He began by saying there will be a nation of Jewish people in the Promised Land in the end times, and since that hadn’t been the case until 1948, scholars believe that the rebirth of Israel was the event that kicked off the End Times.
+Since He began by saying there will be a nation of Jewish people in the Promised Land in the end times, and since that hadn’t been the case until 1948, scholars believe the rebirth of Israel was the event that kicked off the End Times.
 If so, then many of the people who were born in 1948 will still be alive when He returns.

 “No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father” (Matt.
 24:36)

 From Matt.
-24:29-30 we can tell that Jesus was speaking about the day and hour of his return to Earth after the end of the Great Tribulation, and while you have likely seen different different interpretations of what follows, it’s important for you to understand that all of it pertains to the time immediately surrounding the 2nd Coming.
+24:29-30 we can tell Jesus was speaking about the day and hour of his return to Earth after the end of the Great Tribulation.
+And while you have likely seen different interpretations of what follows, it’s important for you to understand all of it pertains to the time immediately surrounding the Second Coming.

-First He said it would be similar to the days of Noah.
-Before the flood unbelievers had no idea what was coming and why, and when Noah tried to warn them about it they just laughed, as if he was crazy.
+First, He said it would be similar to the days of Noah.
+Before the flood, unbelievers had no idea what was coming or why.
+And when Noah tried to warn them about it they just laughed, as if he was crazy.
 Right up to the day of the flood, they kept going about their lives, clueless to the fact that life as they knew it was about to end forever.
 It will be like that at the End of the Age as well.
 This is why Jesus said the nations will mourn when they see Him coming (Matt.24:30).
 They’ll finally realize that what they’ve been hearing is true and it will be too late for them to do anything in response.

 He gave three examples of people appearing to be just alike and doing the same things, but one would be received into the Kingdom while the other would be sent away to eternal punishment.
 Matthew mentioned only two of them, the men in the field and the women grinding with a hand mill (Matt.
 24:40-41).
 Luke added the two people sleeping in the same bed (Luke 17:34).
 The Lord’s point was that what differentiated them was not external and physical, but was internal and spiritual.
 It’s what they believe that makes them different.